 Three years later, in 1999, it moved up another level, hosting a leg of the International Rugby Board's Sevens World Series, now the HSBCWorld Rugby Sevens Series.
 After that, the tournament boomed.
 By 2006, with a 32,000 capacity at the Al Awir venue, the Dubai Rugby Sevens had officially tripled in size since 2001.
 And when it moved to the Emirates' purpose-built venue - The Sevens Stadium – in 2008 it just kept on growing, with attendances - now over 50,000 daily - setting new highs every year.

-As well as drawing in record-breaking crowds, broadcast the event has become huge.
+As well as drawing in record-breaking crowds, broadcasting the event has become huge.
 The Dubai Sevens is broadcast to bigger global audiences every year, proof of just how popular sevens rugby has become.
-In 2013, Dubai recorded the highest number of broadcast hours of the HSBC Sevens World Series, with 657 hours of the competition reaching 309 million homes in 145 countries!
+In 2016, Dubai recorded over 1,100 broadcast hours for both the HSBC World Rugby Sevens Series and the HSBC World Rugby Women Sevens Series.

 Improvements every year both on and off the pitch - including entertainment, a great family experience, and a Rugby Village that just keeps on getting bigger and better - mean the Emirates Airline Dubai Rugby Sevens looks set to stay one of the Middle East's top sporting and social events.
 We think you’ll agree we’ve come a long way since the early days, when just a few players took part and spectators could be counted one by one!